hphelion/documentation/network-quickstart.md

 To create an instance or your network, use the following steps:

-1. Launch a command line window or UNIX shell on a system configured to access the availability zone where you want to create the new network.
+1. Launch a command line window or UNIX shell on a system configured to access the project where you want to create the new network.

 2. Execute the `nova boot` command: